 Sometimes called a pictorial metaphor, a visual metaphor is most common in ads and other visual marketing mediums.
 An advertisement for a sports car might show a picture of a cheetah, suggesting the animal’s speed and strength.
 Likewise, a perfume advertisement might use vivid imagery to imply both the scent and the promised reactions to it, such as a fresh cut summer lawn or velvet theater curtains.
 Visual metaphors are also used in safety and warning signs to convey an idea without using words.

 Though less commonly used in literature, they are frequently explored in a range of other storytelling mediums to help convey abstract and thematic ideas in concrete, creative ways.

 4. Extended metaphor

-Extended metaphors are where a metaphor, either line level or story level (or a combination of the two), is used for a longer story beat or recurs consistently throughout a work.
+Sometimes called a sustained metaphor, extended metaphors are either used for a longer story beat or recurs consistently throughout a work.